Craig Neal: Iowa

 In August 2004, Craig Neal joined long-time friend and head coach Steve Alford at the University of Iowa.
-Iowa posted a 63-35 record while Neal was the associate-head coach, including consecutive trips to the NCAA Tournament.
-The Hawkeyes won 25 games in 2005-06, the second highest total in school history.
-They also captured the Big Ten Conference tournament title, set a school record with 10 wins over top 25 opponents and ran off a school record 18-game winning streak in Carver-Hawkeye Arena, winning all 17 home games in 2005-06.
+Neal and Alford had known each other since they were in the third grade.
+With Neal as Associate Head Coach, Iowa posted a 63–35 record, including consecutive trips to the NCAA Tournament in 2005 and 2006.
+The Hawkeyes won 25 games in 2005–06.
+They also captured the 2006 Big Ten Conference tournament title and ran off a school record 19-game winning streak in Carver-Hawkeye Arena, winning all 17 home games in 2005–06.

 New Mexico

-On March 27, 2007, Craig Neal followed Steve Alford to New Mexico and became the associate head coach of the Lobos.
+On March 27, 2007, Craig Neal followed Steve Alford to New Mexico and became the Associate Head Coach of the Lobos.
 In his first year at New Mexico, Craig Neal played an essential role in turning New Mexico into a competitive team.
-In addition, the Lobos made it into post season play in the NIT for the first time since 2005.
+In addition, the Lobos made the NIT, their first trip to the postseason since 2005.
 In 2010 and 2012, New Mexico reached the NCAA tournament (winning both opening round games).
-In 2013, New Mexico reached the NCAA tournament as the number 3 seed, losing in the first round to 14th seed Harvard.
+In 2013.
+New Mexico reached the NCAA tournament as the number 3 seed, losing in the first round to 14th seed Harvard.

-On April 2, 2013, New Mexico promoted Neal to head coach, after Alford left to take the head coaching position at UCLA.
+On April 2, 2013, New Mexico promoted Neal to Head Coach after Alford left to take the head coaching position at UCLA.
+Neal signed a five-year contract worth $750,000 annually plus incentives.
+At his introductory press conference Neal remarked "It's just been amazing, this has been one of the happiest days of my life.
+Steve set the bar really high, I'm going to try and jump over it."

 In Neal's first season as head coach, New Mexico finished 27–7, including 15–3 and second place in the Mountain West Conference.
 New Mexico beat San Diego State in the Mountain West tournament, finished the season ranked 17th in the AP Poll, and earned an automatic bid to the NCAA tournament.
 As a 7 seed in the tournament, New Mexico lost in the Round of 64 to 10 seed Stanford.
+New Mexico Athletic Director Paul Krebs rewarded Neal with a two-year contract extension.

-However, New Mexico went 15–16 the following year and 17–15 in 2015–16.
+However, New Mexico went 15–16 the following year and 17–15 in 2015–16 and failed to make the NCAA tournament.
+Neal's son Cullen, a starting guard on the team, left the program after the year.
 In 2016–17, New Mexico went 17–14 and marked the first time in the nearly 50-year history of The Pit that home attendance did not rank in the top 25 in Division I. By the end of the season, four players who had eligibility remaining decided to leave the program, including leading scorer Elijah Brown.

 On March 31, 2017, New Mexico fired Neal 3 weeks after Lobos AD Paul Krebs announced that Neal would return next season.
 Acting university president Chaouki Abdallah stated: "The decision made late tonight comes after lengthy consideration in light of recent developments that cannot be ignored."